- National Statistic: yes

 This quality adjustment process is applied from 2001 onwards.
 In the national accounts series, no quality adjustment is applied to healthcare output at present.

-Further detail can be found in Source and Methods Public Service Productivity Estimates: Education.
+Further detail can be found in Source and Methods Public Service Productivity Estimates: Healthcare.

 Public order and safety